petasis/tkdnd/README.md

 It can be used with any Tk version equal or greater to **8.3.3** and currently only the UNIX (X-Windows), Microsoft Windows (XP, Vista, 7, 8, 8.1, 10) and OS X (10.5+) operating systems are supported.

-## Current Travis-CI build status for TkDND:
+## Current Travis/AppVeyor CI build status for TkDND:

 | OS | Master Branch | Release Branch |
 ---|---|---